djcsdy/blobdb/docs/Core Concepts.md

 creation.
 The user may also reconfigure which Volumes host a running Database, provided the Volumes have enough capacity to support the reconfiguration.

-Spreading a Database across multiple Volumes offers benefits such as increased capacity, improved performance (through parallel operations), and additional durability options in case of Volume failure.
+When a Database is hosted on multiple Volumes, the user can configure it to use the extra Volumes for increased capacity, better performance (via parallel operations), enhanced redundancy against media failure, or a combination of these benefits.

 ## Volume